tiagoantao/pygenomics/doc/index.rst

 ..
-Python Genomics documentation master file, created by sphinx-quickstart on Sat Jun 14 13:02:14 2014.
+Python Genomics documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Python Genomics' documentation!
 ==========================================

-pygenomics is a modern library for genomics work in Python 3.4 and above.
+pygenomics is a modern library for genomics work in Python 3.4 and above (with some support for Python 2.7).

 Contents: